Stillerman/ProjectScout/README.md

-## ProjectScout
+# ProjectScout

 ProjectScout is a library designed to prepare a codebase for ingestion with an LLM.
-It provides tools to analyze directory contents, offering insights into file structures, token counts, and more
+It provides tools to analyze directory contents, offering insights into file structures, token counts, and more.

 ## Features

-- **Print Tokens:** Display the directory structure along with token counts for each file.
-- **Print Structure:** Print the directory structure without file contents.
+- **Overview:** Print the directory structure with optional token counts and file contents.
-- **Print All:** Print the folder structure along with the contents of each file.
-- **Search Project:** Search for a specific pattern within the entire project.
+- **Search:** Search for a specific pattern within the entire project.
-- **Modify File:** Modify the contents of a specified file.
+- **Modify:** Modify the contents of a specified file.

 ## Installation